Koodous/docs.koodous.com/docs/index.md

 ## Notifications

-Get noticed about your detections with our notifications system.
+Get notified about your detections with our notifications system.

 ![Koodous Notifications](img/koodous-notifications.png)